mattschlosser/php-totp/README.md

 You should strive to minimise the time that the shared secret is unencrypted in RAM.
 Whenever you are using it, whether to provision or to verify, you should only retrieve it just before you are ready to use it, you should discard it as soon as you no longer need it, and you should ensure that the variable containing the secret is securely erased before it is discarded.
-If you don't do this the unecrypted secret will remain "visible" in memory that is no longer in use by your app.
-The `Totp::shred()` method is provided to simplify this - simply pass it the variable containing the secret and it will overwrite it with random bytes.
+If you don't do this the unecrypted secret could remain "visible" in memory that is no longer in use by your app.
+The `scrubString()` function in the `\Equit\Totp` namespace is available to achieve this - simply pass it the string variable containing the secret and it will overwrite the string with random bytes.

-All code in the _php-totp_ library that are intended for use with TOTP secrets shred their data in this way to help prevent unexpected visibility of TOTP secrets.
+All code in the _php-totp_ library that is intended for use with TOTP secrets scrubs its data in this way to help prevent unexpected visibility of TOTP secrets.
 This includes the `Totp` class, the `TotpSecret` class and the `Base32` and `Base64` classes.
-You should `unset()` your instances of these classes once you no longer need them and ensure that you don't keep unnecessary references to ensure they go out of scope.
+You should `unset()` your instances of these classes once you no longer need them, and ensure that you don't keep unnecessary references, to make sure they go out of scope and their destructors are called.

 ### Notifying users